dataart-telco/mwc-snaps/maskburster_js_snap/README.md

 ```
 maskburster
 ```
-or in UI Open Unity Dash search and search for `Maskburster` app.
+or in UI Open Unity Dash and search for `Maskburster` app.
 ### Troubleshooting
 - Validate that maskburster snap installed:
 ```